rapid7/insightconnect-workflows/workflows/Open_Source_Indicator_Enrichment_with_Microsoft_Teams/help.md

 ## Setup

 Once the workflow has been downloaded, login to InsightConnect and "Import" it into the workflow builder.
-After import, you will initially be prompted to configure the connection for Teams.
+After import, you will initially be prompted to configure the connection for Microsoft Teams.
-You will then need to configure the Teams trigger and actions.
+You will then need to configure the Microsoft Teams trigger and actions.
 In the Team and chanel inputs replace `change_me` with the appropriate team and channel.

 To run the workflow, in the configured channel enter the command `!investigate <command> <data>`.